Pillar 4 of 4 / Updated May 2026

 0.05-0.25% of loan amount

 Independent third party retained by lender.
 Reviews plans/budget at loan closing, verifies work in place at each draw, evaluates change orders, reports schedule and budget risk.
-Owners should treat the monitor as a partner — the monitor catches problems early on the lender’s behalf, which protects equity too.
+Owners should treat the monitor as a partner - the monitor catches problems early on the lender behalf, which protects equity too.

-Coordinating with Monitor →
+Coordinating with Monitor >

 Carry Cost

-Interest Reserve & IDC
+Interest Reserve and IDC

 3-8% of loan typical

-Interest during construction (IDC) is a soft cost — capitalized into the loan via an interest reserve.
+Interest during construction (IDC) is a soft cost - capitalized into the loan via an interest reserve.
 Sized at loan closing based on draw curve and projected SOFR.
 Reserve running out before substantial completion is a leading cause of mid-project capital stress.
-Monitor IDC vs. budget monthly.
+Monitor IDC vs budget monthly.

-FRED SOFR Data →
+FRED SOFR Data >

 Holdback